gpocali/timelapse-jpegToMp4/README.md

 # timelapse-jpegToMp4
  Transcode 1 hour delayed jpeg to mp4 (H.265) FFmpeg process.
-This is a complement to the timelapse-downloader docker.
+This is a complement to the gpocali/timelapse-downloader docker.

 # input.conf
 Configuration Location: /etc/timelapse-recorder/input.conf